micmejia/bible-dump/AMPC/Hebrews/Heb 9.md

-Even so it is that Christ, having been offered to take upon Himself _and_ bear as a burden the sins of many once _and_ [^d]once for all, will appear a second time, not to carry any burden of sin _nor_ to deal with sin, but to bring to full salvation those who are [eagerly, constantly, and patiently] waiting for _and_ expecting Him.
+Even so it is that Christ, having been offered to take upon Himself _and_ bear as a burden the sins of many once _and_ once for all, will appear a second time, not to carry any burden of sin _nor_ to deal with sin, but to bring to full salvation those who are [eagerly, constantly, and patiently] waiting for _and_ expecting Him.